tlswg/tls13-spec/draft-ietf-tls-tls13.md

   * "cookie" is REQUIRED for all cipher suites.

-When negotiating use of applicable cipher suites, endpoints MUST abort the connection with a "missing_extension" alert if the required extension was not provided.
+When negotiating use of applicable cipher suites, endpoints MUST abort the handshake with a "missing_extension" alert if the required extension was not provided.
 Any endpoint that receives any invalid combination of cipher suites and extensions MAY abort the connection with a "missing_extension" alert, regardless of negotiated parameters.